SioKCronin/swarmopt/README.md

 ## Questions to ask yourself

-* What about the nature of this search space would lead us to select one method over another?
+* What should guide our decision process in selecting one method over another?
-* Why might we be seeing the performance we're seeing?
+* If an algorithm is performing well in a particular context, why might that be?
+What is unique about that problem?
-* Are our metrics effectively capturing the learning rate/timecourse of learning?
+* Do our metrics effectively capturing the learning rate/timecourse of learning?
-* What other RL problems should we try these on?
+* What industry problems should we try these on?
-* Any other notable PSO variants we should consider?
+* Are there any other notable swarm intelligence variants we should consider here?
-* How to best measure performance and compare across algorithms?
+* How can we best measure realtive performance across algorithms?